aoriens/news-service/documentation/API.md

 ### `POST /drafts/{draft_id}/publish`

 Publishes a [Draft](#Draft) with the given identifier as a news article.
-Returns [News](#News) just created.
-Requires authentication.
+Returns a created or updated [News](#News) entity.
+The published draft is deleted then.
+It requires authentication.
 You need to be the owner of the draft.

 ### `GET /images/{image_id}`